skmuon/books/97epk/notest.md

 2. Watch users in action, ask them to use the software
 3. Don't give specific instructions to users, when they are testing
 4. When debugging, follow the same steps as done by the user

+## Automate Your Coding Standard
+1. Automate the coding standard, i.e. checks to adherence
+2. Follow the Automation process
+  * Code formatting should be part of build process and run automatically for everyone
+  * Use static code analysis tools to scan the code for unwanted antipatterns, break the build on violation
+  * Learn to configure those tools so that you can scan for your own, project specific antipatterns
+  * Do not only measure test coverage, but automatically check the results, too.
+3. Keep the coding standard dynamic and not static

+## Beauity In Simplicity
+1. Beauty of style and harmony and grace and good rhythm depends on simplicity
+2. Code should have
+  * Readability
+  * Maintainability
+  * Speed of development
+  * Elusive quality of beauty
+3. Study other people's code
+4. Beautiful code is simple code, each induvidual part is kept simple with simple responsibilites and simple relationships with other parts of the system
+5. Systems should be easy to maintain, clean and testable
+6. Beauty is born of and found in simplicity